thesse1/webmethods-api-gateway-staging/README.md

 ## Environment configurations

 The environments used in the API Gateway Staging solution are configured in the /{tenant}/environments folder.
-For each environment (CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT), there is a Postman environment definition JSON file, for example:
+For each environment (CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and PROD_EXT), there is a Postman environment definition JSON file, for example:

 ### build_environment_demo.json